MrPrattASH/Game_Design_In_Construct_3/LG4_Advanced_behaviours_Construct 3/module_1_driving_gamepads_global_variables/README.md

 ## By the end of this tutorial you should know:
 1. What the *Pathfinding* behaviour is, and how to use it
 2. How to control a game using a Gamepad
-3. How to use a loop to repeat events in a gam
+3. How to use a loop to repeat events in a game

 # Tutorial